Foundation Models for Structural Health Monitoring: Methodology

 \subsection{Pre-processing Pipeline}

-The complete data processing pipeline used in our work is shown in Figure \ref{fig:pipeline}.
 This section outlines the pre-processing applied before inputting data into our masked autoencoder.
 The pre-processing settings are consistent for training and validation data across all analyzed UCs, except when expressly indicated.

 The first pre-processing step is \textbf{windowing}, i.e., the division of the time-series data into time windows, which the algorithm can process.
 For UC1, we use 5s windows, as in the reference paper~\cite{9729869}, with a stride of 2s to increase the number of training samples.
-For the other use cases, we enlarge the window to 60s since this dimension yields superior performance in the reference study~\cite{burrello2022traffic}, using a 2s stride in UC2, and 15s stride, given the very large data size, in UC3.
+For the other use cases, we enlarge the window to 60s since the reference study~\cite{burrello2022traffic} reported the best performance with this dimension, using a 2s stride in UC2, and 15s stride in UC3, given the extremely lower traffic on the viaduct (with a 2s stride, the information contained in successive windows was almost identical, while causing a linear increase in training time).
 All windows are composed of uni-dimensional signals since we always employ either a single sensor or multiple sensors, but consider them separately.
 We also only consider the z-axis of the acceleration data.
-Thus,each window is always a single vector of dimension $T = 100\times T_{win}$, where 100 is the acceleration sampling frequency in all three datasets.
+Thus, each window is always a single vector of dimension $T = 100\times T_{win}$, where 100 is the acceleration sampling frequency in all three datasets.
 All time windows are normalized with mean and standard deviation.

+After creating the windows, we apply \textbf{energy filtering}, i.e., we disregard as irrelevant those windows whose cumulative energy is under a certain threshold, $th =3.125\times(10^{-5})$ for UC1 and $th=1.25\times10^{-6}$ for UC2 and UC3.
+Energy thresholds are computed using the iterative process proposed in \cite{9729869}.